The Maine Mall

 The Maine Mall is an enclosed shopping mall in South Portland, Maine, United States.
-Owned and managed by Brookfield Properties, it is the largest shopping mall in the state of Maine, and the second-largest in northern New England, behind New Hampshire’s The Mall at Rockingham Park.
+Owned and managed by Brookfield Properties, it is the largest shopping mall in the state of Maine, and the second-largest in northern New England, behind New Hampshire's the Mall at Rockingham Park.

-Its anchor stores are Best Buy, JCPenney, Jordan's Furniture, Macy's, and Round One Entertainment with two vacant anchors last occupied by Forever 21 and Sears.
+Its anchor stores are Best Buy, JCPenney, Jordan's Furniture, Macy's, and Round One Entertainment, with two vacant anchors last occupied by Forever 21 and Sears.

 History

 In 1969, Jordan Marsh opened a freestanding store which was the first Jordan Marsh in the state of Maine.

 In 1971, the indoor shopping mall and Sears were added.
+The indoor shopping mall included Zales Jewelers, The Plum Tree, Spencer Gifts, F.W.
+Woolworth 5 & 10, Vogel's/Lynn's Hallmark Shop, Ward Bros., Boston Shoe Store, Fanny Farmer Candies, Lerner Shops, Kennedy's, Deering Ice Cream, Record Town, Chess King, Hanover Shoes, RadioShack, Thom McAn Shoes, and Waldenbooks, which all opened on August 16, 1971.
+A Gold Star IGA Supermarket opened at the back end on September 15, 1971, and the Sears opened October 11, 1971.

 Porteous, a department store chain based in Portland, Maine, opened in 1983 as part of a major mall expansion which doubled the size of the mall.
 This expansion also added JCPenney as well as the state's first Filene's.

+Besides the JCPenney, Filene's, and Porteous, indoor tenants that opened on the same day at the same time within the extension were American Eagle, Gap, Orange Julius, Rave, Record Town, Famous Chocolate Chip Cookies, and Kay Bee Toy and Hobby.
+At the same time, CVS relocated to the Macy's wing in the former Kennedy's, and Waldenbooks downsized, getting ready for two more stores to open later.

 In 1994, the mall underwent a $6.5 million renovation that added a food court as well as Lechmere and a larger Dream Machine, a video game and pinball machine arcade.
+As a result, some more stores opened in the mall the same year, such as Learningsmith, the Disney Store, Thatcher's Restaurant, Payless Shoesource, Old Country Buffet, The Limited, Limited Too, Gap Kids, the Children's Place, Lids hats, the Body Shop, Gymboree, Express, Bath & Body Works and the Warner Bros.
+Studio Store.

-Porteous closed in 1996, and was replaced with a two-level structure containing a Filene's Home Store on the lower level and Sports Authority on the upper level, made accessible by the only mall escalators in Maine, excluding department stores.
+Porteous closed on December 31, 1994, reopening in October 1996 and June 1997 as a Filene's Home Store and Sports Authority on the lower and upper levels, respectively.
+Borders Books and Music was built next to Jordan Marsh and held its grand opening on November 17, 1995.
 Jordan Marsh was acquired by Federated Department Stores in 1996; as a result, the mall's Jordan Marsh became Macy's.

-In 1997, F. W. Woolworth Company and Lechmere both closed; within a year, they were replaced by Linens 'n Things and Best Buy, respectively.
+Meanwhile, that same year, the Bureau of Motor Vehicles opened.
+A Weathervane Seafood Restaurant was built in the same year.